qimiko/gdrpc/README.md

 1. import files into Visual Studio as cmake project
 2. download git submodules, `git submodules update --init --recursive`
 3. build dll
-4. add the assets in the `assets` folder to discord

 ### Private servers

 Private servers _might_ be supported by this, however it hasn't been actually tested.
 In the latest development branch, you can edit the configuration to use a private server's executable and url.
 Refer to `gdrpc.toml` for more details.

+If you want to use your own Discord application (to change the playing name or icon), add the files in the `assets/` folder to ensure the images show properly.

-Feel free to use this rich presence on a Geometry Dash private server if wanted, but please don't distribute this rich presence and claim it as yours.
+Feel free to use this rich presence on a Geometry Dash private server if wanted, but please give proper credit.

 #### Autoloader